 Doing more precise culturalization work is just the first step.
 Language plays a fundamental role in the process of creating something that is accurate and immersive.
 We may not notice it in video games where it has been implemented well, but it’s a lot easier to remember examples where localization was not prioritized and its subsequent disastrous results.

-One of those is Skyrim, which became famous worldwide for how weird some of the bards’ songs sounded, especially when translated to Japanese.
-As it was impossible for many players to be able to fluidly experience Skyrim, it led to the creation of community projects to generate the appropriate subtitles.
+One of those is Skyrim, which became famous worldwide for how weird some of the bards’ songs sounded, especially when translated into Japanese.
+As it was impossible for many players to be able to experience Skyrim fluidly, it led to the creation of community projects to generate the appropriate subtitles.

 Nevertheless, the absence of professional localization can also produce difficulties.
-Hades, in spite of being an award-winning title worldwide for its quality and the care taken by the studio to remove any errors, features community-generated Spanish localization.
-Unfortunately this has resulted in “Spanish” dialogue where the characters use classic Buenos Aires slang such as “piba” (girl), only to end the sentence with an Iberian Spanish phrase such as “pirarse” (to leave).
+Despite being an award-winning title worldwide for its quality and the care taken by the studio to remove any errors, Hades features community-generated Spanish localization.
+Unfortunately, this has resulted in a “Spanish” dialogue where the characters use classic Buenos Aires slang such as “piba” (girl), only to end the sentence with an Iberian Spanish phrase such as “pirarse” (to leave).

 The opposite case is the little-noticed Shadow of the Tomb Raider, the third reboot of the Tomb Raider series.
 In this game, Lara Croft has to traverse the legendary city of Paititi.
 The game comes with an “Immersion Mode” that can be activated from the start: when that happens, instead of hearing all the characters speak English, Lara is able to speak with the habitants of Paititi in Quechua (the language of the Mayans) or hear the people from Peruvian cities speaking perfect Spanish from that area.
 In fact, we can improve Lara’s language proficiency so that she learns to communicate better.

-Language is so important that it doesn’t just impact the dialogues, it’s also present in menus and scene graphics.
-Understanding the correct use of an item or how to read a trail could be vitally important not just for immersion but also for the enjoyment of the game we’re currently playing.
+Language is so important that it doesn’t just impact the dialogues.
+It’s also present in menus and scene graphics.
+Understanding the correct use of an item or how to read a trail could be vitally important for immersion and enjoyment of the game we’re currently playing.

-Currently there are more and more companies that are willing to reach out for localization help, from thinking about what a translation to another language would look like and how to understand it, to fundamental culturalization issues in the areas of inclusion and accessibility.
+More and more companies are willing to reach out for localization help, from thinking about what a translation to another language would look like and how to understand it to fundamental culturalization issues in the areas of inclusion and accessibility.